elastisys/compliantkubernetes/docs/compliantkubernetes/adr/0021-tls-for-additional-services.md

 Specifically:

 * Never enable TLS for Redis: Performance impact is huge and the network is already trusted.
+Furthermore, the Spotahome Redis Operator [does not support TLS](https://github.com/spotahome/redis-operator/issues/268).
 * Enable TLS by default for PostgreSQL and RabbitMQ: Performance impact is negligible and most application are already configured for it.
 * Allow TLS to be disabled if requested for PostgreSQL and RabbitMQ.